espocrm/documentation/docs/user-guide/printing-to-pdf.md

 ### Printing single record

-'Print to PDF' is available on the detail view under the dropdown next to the 'Edit' button.
+*Print to PDF* is available on the detail view under the dropdown next to the 'Edit' button.

 ### Printing multiple records

-This feature is available since EspoCRM version 5.3.0.

-'Print to PDF' is available on the list view as a mass action.
+*Print to PDF* is available on the list view as a mass action.
 You need to select needed records and click Print to PDF from Actions menu.
 It will generate a single merged PDF file for multiple records.

 By default the max number of records is limited to 50.
 The limit is defined by the config parameter `massPrintPdfMaxCount`.